Why Is My Toilet Flushing on Its Own?

 Ever hear a flushing sound coming from your toilet, even though there's no one in the bathroom?
-You're not going crazy—this phenomenon is known as "ghost flushing.”
+You're not going crazy—this phenomenon is known as "ghost flushing" or "phantom toilet flush."
 First thing's first, no, we're not talking about a literal ghost flushing your toilet.
 This phenomenon occurs when a slow leak occurs in the toilet tank or bowl, causing the water level to drop to the point where the float (the water filling device in the back of the toilet) automatically refills the tank.

 As haunting as ghost flushing can be, you can take care of it pretty easily most of the time.
 Just follow the proper steps, and if the problem continues, call our experienced professionals at Carter Quality Plumbing.
-We'll help you get rid of that toilet spirit and bring peace to your bathroom once again.
+We'll help you eliminate that toilet spirit and bring peace to your bathroom once again.

-- Check Your Water Bill: If your toilet seems to be ghost flushing but you can't find the source of the problem, the best thing to do is to check your water bill.
+If your toilet seems to be ghost flushing, but you can't find the source of the problem, the best thing to do is to check your water bill.
 If there has been a sudden increase in costs, and you have not changed your habits specifically, then there is a very good chance that a toilet leak is causing your problem.
 This is another scenario where you should call a plumber.
 Just because you cannot see a toilet leak does not mean it isn't there, and ultimately, it's usually more cost-efficient to simply have your toilet serviced than to keep wasting money because of a water leak.